Belgium kept EU in the dark on China threat

 EU consular cooperation, including a special "taskforce" in Brussels, meant that 600,000 Europeans had now been repatriated from various worldwide locations, Borrell said.

-Just 10,000 EU nationals were still struggling to get home, he said.
+But 10,000 EU nationals were still struggling to get home, he noted.